lfvperes/jaguar-bot/README.md

 ### APIs used:
 - Twitter API
 - Bing Image Search JSON API
-- MS Cognitive Services Computer Vision API
 - Azure Storage Service REST API
 ### Node.JS libraries used:
 - Image Downloader
 - Node Twitter
+- MS Cognitive Services Computer Vision Client Library
 ### Environments:
 This project was deployed on Heroku for testing and for learning purposes.
 It won't be deployed directly from GitHub anymore to avoid releasing API Keys.